Mount St. Mary's Mountaineers welcome the Robert Morris Colonials on Sunday

 Robert Morris Colonials (4-7, 1-1 Horizon) at Mount St. Mary’s Mountaineers (5-6, 1-1 MAAC)

 The Colonials are 2-3 in road games.
-Robert Morris is 3-2 when it has fewer turnovers than its opponents and averages 12.8 turnovers per game.
+Robert Morris is fifth in the Horizon with 13.4 assists per game led by Michael Green III averaging 5.0.

-TOP PERFORMERS: Jalen Benjamin is scoring 17.1 points per game and averaging 3.6 rebounds for the Mountaineers.
-Malik Jefferson is averaging 10.5 points and 7.9 rebounds over the last 10 games for Mount St. Mary’s.
+TOP PERFORMERS: Jalen Benjamin is shooting 44.0% from beyond the arc with 2.2 made 3-pointers per game for the Mountaineers, while averaging 17.1 points and 4.4 assists.
+Jefferson is shooting 58.0% and averaging 10.5 points over the past 10 games for Mount St. Mary’s.

-Enoch Cheeks is averaging 15.9 points, 3.1 assists, 1.8 steals and 1.7 blocks for the Colonials.
-Kahliel Spear is averaging 14.1 points and 8.1 rebounds over the last 10 games for Robert Morris.
+Josh Corbin is shooting 46.3% from beyond the arc with 3.5 made 3-pointers per game for the Colonials, while averaging 12.6 points.
+Kahliel Spear is averaging 14.1 points and 8.1 rebounds over the past 10 games for Robert Morris.

 LAST 10 GAMES: Mountaineers: 5-5, averaging 66.3 points, 32.4 rebounds, 14.1 assists, 5.8 steals and 3.2 blocks per game while shooting 42.0% from the field.
 Their opponents have averaged 64.1 points per game.